-Some colleges and universities are offering tuition discounts ranging from 10% to 30% for the spring 2021 semester because of the coronavirus pandemic.
-These announcements go beyond freezing tuition or temporarily suspending certain fees for students and their families as the country wrestles with a deep economic downturn.
+Some colleges and universities are offering tuition discounts ranging up to 100% for the 2021-2022 academic year because of the coronavirus pandemic.
+These efforts go beyond freezing tuition or temporarily suspending certain fees for students and their families as the country struggles to recover economically.

 Some discounts apply to all undergraduates while others are for a specific group of students, so students should contact their respective college to learn if they qualify.
-Here, the phrase “tuition discount” describes any tuition discount, reduction or cut for the spring semester that is attributed to the financial burden families face in the wake of the coronavirus pandemic.
+Here, the phrase “tuition discount” describes any tuition discount, reduction or cut that is attributed to the financial burden families face in the wake of the coronavirus pandemic.

-These are some of the colleges that have announced tuition discounts for undergraduates for the spring 2021 semester:
+These are some of the colleges that have announced tuition discounts for undergraduates during the 2021-2022 academic year:

 The duration of these offers, and details on what is discounted and for which students, vary across institutions.
-Students should check with their college for more information, as some discounts apply for the whole academic year while others are for only a semester.
+Students should check with specific colleges for more information, as some discounts apply for the whole academic year while others are for only a semester.

 “A discount in the most classical sense is cutting the price for a particular set of students, like athletes and first-generation students, populations schools are trying to attract,” says Ken Redd, senior director of research and policy analysis at the National Association of College and University Business Officers.

-National University in California is an example of an institution offering a tuition discount that isn’t across-the-board, meaning only some students will receive the aid to cut costs.
+Wilberforce is an example of an institution offering a tuition discount that isn’t across the board, meaning only some students will receive the aid to cut costs.
 In this case, the discount is only for newly enrolled students who are Ohio residents.

 “Between the tuition discounts and broad-based price reductions,” Redd says, “we expect to see a substantial increase in the use of grant aid to support undergraduate students.”